Updated on 27 September 2021

-We will update this page as more information becomes available to keep you informed so please check here regularly or subscribe to our social media pages (see links below) to be notified of updates.
+We will update this page as relevant information becomes available to keep you informed so please check here regularly or subscribe to our social media pages (see links below) to be notified of updates.

 Please remember that AvSuper will never email or text you asking for your password or account details.
 We suggest you read our keeping your AvSuper account secure fact sheet and contact us if in doubt about any messages received.

 Reduced minimum withdrawals for income streams

 Usually, you must withdraw a minimum percentage of your account each financial year.
 The exact minimum percentage depends on your age (refer to our website if you are unsure what percentage currently applies to you).
-For 2019-20 and 2020-21, you can now chose to withdraw half as much.
+For 2020-21, you can now choose to withdraw half as much.

-We are writing to all of our income stream members to explain how this measure is being implemented, and many members have taken up this option.
+We wrote to all of our income stream members to explain how this measure is being implemented, and many members have taken up this option.
 If you are thinking about it, you can read about your options here or call our Member Advice Consultants for help.